Poes93/battleship/README.md

 ### Site Goal

 * This App was designed based on user stories to provide the best dynamic experience.
-* User Inputs are designed **NOT** case-sensitive.
-No matter what case the user types in, the outcome of the answer remains the same.
 * Colored text and formatted grids for a better site readability and user friendly interface.

 ## Features